elbaum/CI-Datasets/README.md

 If you use this dataset please cite:
 Cite it as: Sebastian Elbaum, Andrew Mclaughlin, and John Penix, "The Google Dataset of Testing Results", https://github.com/elbaum/CI-Datasets, 2018.

+The Google dataset was prepared through a collaborative effort involving Sebastian Elbaum (Google Visiting Scientist from the University of Nebraska Lincoln), and Andrew Mclaughlin and John Penix (engineers at Google).

 ## Rights and licences

 The dataset will be made freely available without restrictions.

-## Authors

-The Rails dataset was prepared through a collaborative effort involving Jingjing Liang, Sebastian Elbaum and Gregg Rothermel.

-The Google dataset was prepared through a collaborative effort involving Sebastian Elbaum (Google Visiting Scientist from the University of Nebraska Lincoln), and Andrew Mclaughlin and John Penix (engineers at Google).

 # Papers and tools